weiserlab/embeddefsoftware/seminar.md

 Student-led seminars are a critical component of the course, with attendance and active participation serving as key metrics for course  evaluation.
 They require students to present a recent research paper (published within the last ten years) from prominent conferences in the field of embedded systems, such as ACM MobiSys, SenSys, MobiCom, Sigcomm, IMWUT, and NSDI.

+## Selected Papers

+Zhang Chen| Tianxing Li and Xia Zhou.
+2018.
+Battery-Free Eye Tracker on Glasses.
+In Proceedings of the 24th Annual International Conference on Mobile Computing and Networking (MobiCom ‘18)

+Maulana Insan Kamil |  CardioCam: Leveraging Camera on Mobile Devices to Verify Users While Their Heart is Pumping - MobiSys 2019 (https://dl.acm.org/doi/10.1145/3307334.3326093)

 ## Suggested List of Papers